Indies Empire style: Decline

-Indies Empire style flourished until early 20th century, when the style was met with criticism.
-Indies Empire style in Indonesia was not a work of a professional architect, but a design of the building supervisor (opzichter).
+Indies Empire style flourished until the early 20th century, when the style was met with criticism.
+Indies Empire style in Indonesia was not the work of a professional architect, but the design of a building supervisor (opzichter).
 Modern academics such as architects Berlage and Moojen considered the Indies Empire style buildings to be low in quality; which led to a renaissance of architectural style which sought a new unique identity specially attributed to the culture of Dutch Indies.
-Later a new style emerged, known as the New Indies Style, a modern movement and a branch of Dutch Rationalism which at the end replaced the Indies Empire style.
+Later a new style emerged, known as the New Indies Style, a modern movement and a branch of Dutch Rationalism which in the end replaced the Indies Empire style.

 Characteristics

-Indies Empire style is essentially Empire Style conformed into the tropical setting of the Dutch East Indies.
-Similar with the Empire Style, Indies Empire Style made an eclectic use of antique motifs – usually Greco-Roman – to imitate an imperial colonial dynasty.
+Indies Empire style is essentially Empire Style conformed to the tropical setting of the Dutch East Indies.
+Similar to the Empire Style, the Indies Empire Style made an eclectic use of antique motifs – usually Greco-Roman – to imitate an imperial colonial dynasty.
 Few buildings in the Indies make reference to the Gothic style e.g. the residence of Raden Saleh.
-Layout is symmetrical, with high ceiling, thick walls, and marble floor.
+The layout is symmetrical, with a high ceiling, thick walls, and marble floor.
 Buildings often have a front (voorgalerij) and rear gallery (achtergalerij), flanked with Greek columns.
-This front and rear porticos are very spacious compared with its original European-style to improve cross ventilation into the interior as well as protecting it from intense tropical heat and rain – a European attempt to imitate the local pringgitan, a Javanese veranda with a bamboo bench where people may sleep during a hot noon.
+These front and rear porticos are very spacious compared with its original European-style to improve cross ventilation into the interior as well as protecting it from intense tropical heat and rain – a European attempt to imitate the local pringgitan, a Javanese veranda with a bamboo bench where people may sleep during a hot noon.
 Furniture may be placed in the portico.
-An afternoon dance party or a card game are usually held in the portico, a tradition which mimics a French tradition more than a Dutch or Javanese tradition.
+An afternoon dance party or a card game is usually held in the portico, a tradition which mimics a French tradition more than a Dutch or Javanese tradition.

 An Indies Empire Style building has a symmetrical layout and composition.
-It consists of a main building, sometimes with additional pavilions situated at both sides of the main building.
+It consists of a main building, sometimes with additional pavilions situated on both sides of the main building.
 The main building contains a central hall which connects both the front and rear portico as well as various rooms inside.
 A gallery connects the main building with a service building which contains rooms for slaves, storage, kitchen, and other service facilities.
-The whole compound is situated in a large piece of land with spacious gardens at the front, rear, and sides of the main building.
+The whole compound is situated on a large piece of land with spacious gardens at the front, rear, and sides of the main building.
 Tropical palm trees usually decorate this landscaping.

 Examples

 Indies Empire style buildings can still be found in major colonial cities in Indonesia such as Jakarta and Surabaya.
-Below are notable examples of Indies Empire style in Indonesia.
+Below are notable examples of Indies Empire style buildings in Indonesia.